Commencement Housing Assistant

 A staff position in the residence halls cannot easily be translated into hours worked per day or week because of the unique nature of the responsibilities and circumstances.
 The position requires a genuine personal commitment, flexibility, and good understanding of the unpredictable nature of the actual time involved.

-CHAs are paid $10/hour of work, as well as provided housing in a single room (in Few or Evans Hall) from Thursday, May 9 through Wednesday, May 15, 2013.
+CHAs are paid a $500 stipend, as well as provided housing in a room (Raoul Hall) from Thursday, May 4 through Wednesday, May 11, 2016.

 Back to Top